Hamlet (place): Canada

-In Canada's provinces, hamlets are usually small unincorporated communities within a larger municipality (similar to civil townships in the United States), such as many communities within the single-tier municipalities of Ontario or within Alberta's specialized and rural municipalities.
+In Canada's provinces, hamlets are usually small unincorporated communities within a larger municipality (similar to civil townships in the United States), such as many communities within the single-tier municipalities of Ontario, Alberta's specialized and rural municipalities, and Saskatchewan's rural municipalities.

 Canada's two largest hamlets—Fort McMurray (formerly incorporated as a city) and Sherwood Park—are located in Alberta.
-They each have populations, within their main urban area, in excess of 60,000—well in excess of the 10,000-person threshold that can choose to incorporate as a city in Alberta.
-The designation of these urban areas as a "hamlet" is simply to enable their residents to participate in the politics of their surrounding counties.
+They each have populations, within their main urban area, over 60,000—well over the 10,000-person threshold that can choose to incorporate as a city in Alberta.
 As such, these two hamlets have been further designated by the Province of Alberta as urban service areas.
-An urban service area is recognized as equivalent to a city for the purposes of provincial and federal program delivery and grant eligibility.
+An urban service area is recognized as equivalent to a city for provincial and federal program delivery and grant eligibility.